Formal power series for asymptotically hyperbolic Bach-flat metrics: Introduction

 where $W_{abcd}$ is the Weyl tensor, $R_{ab}$ is the Ricci tensor, and $B_{ab}$ is called the Bach tensor.
 On closed $4$-manifolds, \eqref{eq1.1} is the Euler-Lagrange equation for the functional

-though for $n\ge 5$, critical points of this functional are all locally conformally flat and therefore satisfy \eqref{eq1.1} somewhat trivially.
-There are inequivalent ways to extend the Bach tensor, originally defined only for $n=4$, to higher dimensions.
-(The choice \eqref{eq1.1} is an integrability condition for conformally Einstein metrics (see, e.g., \cite{Bergman}).)
+though for $n\ge 5$, critical points of this functional are all locally conformally flat (as the trace part of the Euler-Lagrange functional is $\frac12(n-4)|W|^2$ and vanishes iff $W=0$) and therefore satisfy \eqref{eq1.1} somewhat trivially.
+There are inequivalent ways to extend the Bach tensor, originally defined only for $n=4$, to higher dimensions (see sections 1.3 and 5, and reference \cite{Bergman}).

 We seek solutions of \eqref{eq1.1} with a pole at infinity of order 2, expressible as